flipt-io/flipt-client-sdks/flipt-client-node/README.md

 # Flipt Client Node

-The `flipt-client-node` directory contains the TypeScript source code for a Flipt evaluation client using FFI to make calls to a core built in Rust.
+The `flipt-client-node` directory contains the TypeScript source code for a Flipt evaluation client.

 ## Instructions